nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   - 4a1.
 SalesPunch alerts the user that the lead status is the same.
     Use case resumes at step 2

+**Use case: Add tasks for a person**

+**MSS**

+1. User adds task to a person
+2. SalesPunch updates the tasklist of the person in the contact list

+    Use case ends.

+**Extensions**

+- 1a.
+User is able to add more types of tasks to a person.

+    - 1a1.
+SalesPunch requests for the correct data.
+    - 1a2.
+User enters new data.
+    - Steps 1a1-1a2 are repeated until the data entered is correct.
+    - Use case resumes from step 2.

+  Use case ends.

+**Use case: Edit tasks**

+**MSS**

+1. User clears tasks for a person
+2. SalesPunch updates the tasklist of the person in the contact list
+3. User adds new tasks for a person
+4. SalesPunch updates the tasklist of the person in the contact list

+    Use case ends.

+**Extensions**

+- 1a.
+User is able to edit the specific task directly.

+    - 1a1.
+SalesPunch requests for the correct data.
+    - 1a2.
+User enters new data.
+    - Steps 1a1-1a2 are repeated until the data entered is correct.
+    - Use case resumes from step 2.

+  Use case ends.

 ### Non-Functional Requirements